Eclipse IoT Working Group Charter

 Participant Members are required to:

-Be an Eclipse Foundation member at the Strategic, Enterprise or Solution level.
+Be an Eclipse Foundation member at the Strategic or Contributing level.

 Regularly participate in the Working Group meetings.

 Eclipse Foundation Associate Members may be invited by the Steering Committee to join and participate in the Working Group as Guest members.

-The IoT Industry Working Group will follow the Eclipse Industry Working Group Process.
+The IoT Working Group will follow the Eclipse Foundation Working Group Process.